 - Where the student has final exams on two or more consecutive days*

 - Where taking an exam on a particular day conflicts with a religious obligation of the student*

 *Note: A student who elects to request a make-up exam under provisions (2), (3), or (4) above will be required to take the make-up exam on a scheduled make-up day selected by the assistant dean.
-If taking the exam on the make-up day causes the student to have exams on three or more consecutive days, provision (3) above will not be a valid basis for rescheduling one of those exams.
+If taking the exam on the make-up day causes the student to have exams on two or more consecutive days, provision (3) above will not be a valid basis for rescheduling one of those exams.

 Exemptions (1) and (5):